Hybrid CMS: FAQ

 What can you do with a hybrid CMS?

 You can use an API based CMS as a digital delivery platform to manage a common content base and then send it out automatically formatted for a vast range of destinations from web portals to mobile apps, social media and voice interactive.
-It represents the most flexible answer to creating a CMS for banks , a Goverment CMS or also an enterprise CMS platform.
+It represents the most flexible answer to creating a CMS for banks.

 What is ‘Orchestration’ in content management?